Guide to Unified Marketing Measurement

 Common Pitfalls in Marketing Mix Modeling

 For all the benefits and promise, marketing mix models can crumble under the weight of the decision.
-When this happens, it causes the decision maker to resort back to using their own and less-informed mental model.
+When this happens, it causes the decision-maker to resort back to using their own and less-informed mental model.
 It also leaves everyone involved in the process to wonder why they expended such effort, time and money to go through the process.
-We commonly see three reasons why marketing models fail: mismatched frame, improper use, and missed timelines.
+We commonly see three reasons why marketing models fail:

 A closely related cause for mismatch is that the statistical analyst, desiring to follow statistical practices, will remove variables from the model that are not “statistically significant” according to the data.
 If there has not been any discussion with the decision maker about the frame, then removing this variable will limit the possible frame.
 In this case, the analyst relying on the data, is creating the decision frame rather than relying on the decision maker for the frame.

-Further, it’s possible for estimates from the model to defy the logical expectations of the tactics.
-For example, it’s common for some marketing estimates to be negative when there are problems with multiple correlation or for other reasons for price to be estimated as positive.
-If left in the model, these results can oppose common knowledge and more importantly, oppose the prevailing mental model of the decision maker.
+Further, estimates from the model can defy the logical expectations of the tactics.
+For example, it’s common for some marketing estimates to be negative when there are problems with multiple correlation or for other reasons for the price to be estimated as positive.
+If left in the model, these results can oppose common knowledge and more importantly, oppose the prevailing mental model of the decision-maker.
 If removed from the model, then this can lead to the frame mismatch problem.

 Missed timelines happen with marketing mix modeling projects when those involved in the effort fail to appreciate all the problems with Complexity, Conflict, Cost, and all the ways in which marketing mix models can fail.
 This leads to endless iteration and rework.
 Many marketing mix modeling projects are planned to be eight-week efforts only to turn out to be sixteen-week slogs.